icub-tech-iit/documentation/docs/icub_wiring/icub3_x.md

 The system architecture of iCub 3 is depicted in the following image:

-!!! note "note"
+!!! warning
-    the documentation is still incomplete
+    The documentation is still incomplete

 <center> <img src ="https://media.githubusercontent.com/media/icub-tech-iit/electronics-wiring-public/master/icub3/pdf/Architecture_iCub3.5.png" width=800> </center>